oracle/oracle-database-operator/docs/dbcs/provisioning/clone_from_database.md

 ## Sample Output

-[Here](./clone_dbcs_system_from_database_sample_output.log) is the sample output for cloning an existing OBDS System deployed in OCI using Oracle DB Operator OBDS Controller.
+[This log file](./clone_dbcs_system_from_database_sample_output.log) is an example output log file for cloning an existing OBDS System deployed in OCI using Oracle DB Operator OBDS Controller.